 The effect is a quirky, unique and palatial bolthole, as you’d expect from living spaces wrought from a walled kitchen garden.
 Relax, top up your glass and let the glass warm up the sun as walls of natural light flood into your life.

-Welcome to the English rural dream, where waiters and butlers attend to your every need as you sip a Sauvignon, nibble nuts and prepare for dinner.
+Welcome to the English rural dream.
+Sip a Sauvignon, nibble nuts and prepare for dinner.
 That comes care of Wilderness’s team of chefs who serve up hearty local home-cooked food, fine dining, seasonal picnics for the surrounding parkland and anything in between.

 Pick wines from the estate cellar, discuss your dinner options with the chef, start the evening with cocktails on the lawn.
 Maybe it’ll be braised beef or chicken casserole.
 Maybe it’ll roast slowly outdoors on the barbecue.
 If it turns chilly, you’ll eat inside in the moonlight that floods in through the glasshouse windows.